Mono Lake Level

 How is Mono Lake's level measured?

-The lake level gauge is a staff gauge located near Old Marina that is demarcated in tenths and hundredths of a foot.
-DWP surveys the elevation of the gauge each time it puts one in.
+The lake level gage is a staff gage located near Old Marina that is demarcated in tenths and hundredths of a foot.
+DWP surveys the elevation of the gage each time it puts one in.
 The Mono Lake Committee and the Mono Lake Tufa State Reserve try to read it at least once a month.
-DWP reads it weekly.
+DWP reads it approximately weekly.

-- 9/23/09 gauge 1R adjusted and surveyed about a mile east of Old Marina and all other gauges at this location removed.
+- 9/23/09 gage 1R adjusted and surveyed about a mile east of Old Marina and all other gages at this location removed.
 Zero elevation is 6379.997 feet above sea level USGS.
-Underwater as of July 2011.
+Underwater as of July 2011 and on dry land as of July 2014.

 - Installed July 13, 1998 (1M), zero elevation of 6,383.82 (in 2007 revised to 6383.76) USGS